MatthewEppelsheimer/truss/library/assets/sass/README.md

 As of 2014-10-07, this won't compile.

+Source files are actively developed here, but compiling happens in the CCLS child theme.

-I'm working first through the CCLS child theme.
-Need to stitch things back together to compile correctly here, afterwards.
+After CCLS works, we'll stitch things together here to compile correctly.

 - MLE